flatironinstitute/neurosift/paper/joss/paper.md

 # Conclusion

 Neurosift makes neurophysiology data more accessible to scientists.
 By facilitating the exploration of complex datasets directly within a browser, it lowers the barrier to entry for data analysis and fosters collaborative research efforts.

-# Acknowledgements

-Thank you to Jeff Soules who helped develop visualizations that were ported over to Neurosift.

 # References